vmware-tanzu/application-accelerator-samples/angular-frontend/AUTHORIZATION.md

       - http://127.0.0.1:4200/
 ```

-Alternatively, if you want to configure the AuthServer to allow all origins, the `Authserver CR` should look like this:
+Alternatively, to allow all origins, the AuthServer CR should look like this:

 ```yaml
 kind: AuthServer